 Paul says if I speak with the tongues of men and of angels but I don’t have love…I’m just making noise.
-He said that even if I prophesy and understand all mysteries and knowledge and even if I have faith that can move mountains…if I don’t have love, I’m nothing.
+Also, he said that even if I prophesy and understand all mysteries and knowledge and even if I have faith that can move mountains…if I don’t have love, I’m nothing.
 Paul goes on to say that even if I give all I have to feed the poor, but I don’t have love…it profits me nothing.
-All things without love become nothing.
+Because all things without love become nothing.

 Then, leading up to 1 Corinthians 13:13 Paul describes and defines love.
 It’s the most beautiful description of love you’ll find anywhere.
 I urge you to read that passage.
 It’s for everyone…believers and non-believers alike.

 In a nutshell it says that love endures without envy and arrogance.
 Love isn’t rude or selfish.
-Love doesn’t wear its heart out on its sleeve and doesn’t sit around thinking evil thoughts.
+And love doesn’t wear its heart out on its sleeve and doesn’t sit around thinking evil thoughts.
 Love is moral and true.
 Love bears, believes, and hopes all things…and love never fails.

 To come to Master’s table merely for what’s on the table is childish.
 It’s time to “put away childish things”.
 It’s time to love our neighbor even as we are loved by our Creator.
 I have faith in God, hope for His soon return, and love for Him and all He’s done for me.
 But the greatest of these is love.